merzlab/QUICK-docs/docs/source/installation-guide.rst

 CMake installation requires you to have at least CMake/3.9.0 installed in the target machine.
 To install QUICK using CMake, one must first create build and install directories.
 Assuming you have created directories named *builddir* and *installdir* in *QUICK_HOME* directory, GNU compiler tool chain, and volta microarchitecture, all QUICK versions can be configured and build as follows.

 ::

 	cd ${QUICK_HOME}/builddir
 	cmake .. -DMPI=TRUE -DCUDA=TRUE -DCMAKE_INSTALL_PREFIX=${QUICK_HOME}/installdir -DCOMPILER=GNU -DQUICK_USER_ARCH=volta
 	make
 	make install

 Where *-DMPI* and *-DCUDA* flags enable compiling MPI parallel and CUDA serial versions.
 Specifying both of them will compile CUDA parallel version.
 Serial version is compiled by default.
-A full list of available flags and their defintions writte by Jamie Smith can be found `here<cmake-options.html>`_.
+A full list of available flags and their defintions written by Jamie Smith can be found `here <cmake-options.html>`_.

 3. Environment Variables and Testing